‘B**ches’: Bach snitch goes rogue

 Overwhelmed, she retreats to her safe place: In the shadows behind a tree where she can monitor Nick.

-Cass's heart is pounding.
-She's shaking.
+Cass's heart is pounding and her hands are shaking.
 As she closes her eyes, she dreams of the days where everything was simple - the warm summer afternoons in Manly, when she'd stalk Nick at the local Fitness First and lurk on the stationary bike behind his, occasionally picking the disinfectant wipes out of the bin after he'd used them to wipe down his equipment.

 After a long exhale, she makes her move and approaches her crush.
 She opens her diary and recites the words written on the page.
 The passages retain the same raw emotion they were written with.
 The sense of longing is palpable.
-We picture her laying on her bed at night, pouring her heart onto these pages while Madonna's Lucky Star blares through her Sony boom box - Cass occasionally gazing up at a poster of Molly Ringwald in Pretty In Pink and dreaming of the kind of romance she's seen in all the big movies.
+We picture her laying on her bed at night, pouring her heart onto these pages while Pat Benatar's Love Is A Battlefield blares through her Sony boom box - Cass occasionally gazing up at a poster of Molly Ringwald in Pretty In Pink and dreaming of the kind of romance she's seen in all the big movies.

 "From the moment I first saw you, there was this precious moment in time where it felt like everything stood still.
 And we locked eyes through the crowd," she recites to Nick, recalling the first time she stalked him at a BodyAttack class.